hendrikschneider/jekyll-analytics/README.md

   Plausible:
     domain: 'example.com'   # The domain configured in plausible
     source: 'https://plausible.example.com/js/plausible.js' # The source of the javascript

+  CloudflareWebAnalytics:   # Add if you want to track with Cloudflare Web Analytics
+    cf_beacon_token: 'abcdefghijklmnopqrstuvwxyz1234568' # Required - replace with your beacon token (in the script tag: `data-cf-beacon`).
 ```

 ## Usage